 Another important difference between employees and sole proprietors is that employees only have to pay half as much into these programs because their contributions are matched by their employers.
 Sole proprietors must pay the entire amount themselves (although they can deduct half of the cost).

-The self-employment tax rate for 2015 is 15.3% of the first $118,500 of income and 2.9% of everything above that amount.
+The self-employment tax rate is 15.3%, which consists of 12.4% for Social Security up to an annual income ceiling (above which no tax applies) and 2.9% for Medicare with no income limit or ceiling.
+See the IRS website for current Social Security annual income thresholds.
 Self-employment taxes are reported on Schedule SE, which a sole proprietor submits each year along with a 1040 income tax return and Schedule C.

 Incorporating Your Business May Cut Your Tax Bill